hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 TODO: Protobuf of data

-##### Partial Ledger Signatures

-For a configured number of rounds, share signatures on a message are stored in the state until a threshold number of them have been collected to produce the ledger id.
-Each time a signature on a message is added to the collection, the round counter resets.
-Once the ledger id is produced, it is stored with the other signatures and no new signatures are added to the collection.
-Once a configured number of rounds have passed after the last signature added to a collection for a message, the signatures are removed from the state.

-The partial ledger signatures are stored in a Map Merkle Leaf where the keys are the message hash and the values are a tuple (List<ShareSignature>, LedgerSignature, lastRoundUpdated).

-TODO: Protobuf of data

 ### Core Behaviors

 The new behavior is related to the bootstrap process of creating the ledger id, transferring the ability to sign messages from one roster to the next roster, and creating ledger signatures.

-#### TSS Bootstrap for New Networks
+#### Startup for New Networks

 At the start of a new network there will be a new pre-genesis phase to generate the key material for the genesis roster and then restart the network from round 0 with the new key material and ledger id.

-The following startup sequence is modified from existing practices.
+The following startup sequence on new networks is modified from existing practices.

+1. The app reads the genesis address book and cryptography from disk.
-1. Inversion of Control - The app hands a genesis state, genesis roster, and private keys to the platform.
+2. The app hands a genesis state, genesis roster, and private keys to the platform.
+3. The platform validates that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the genesis roster.
+If there is a mismatch, a critical error is logged and the node shuts down.
-2. The platform copies the genesis state and starts gossiping with peers without accepting user transactions.
+4. The platform copies the genesis state and starts gossiping with peers in a pre-genesis mode with the following
-3. The platform automatically begins to key the genesis roster with a ledger id.
+   behavior:
+    1. User transactions are not accepted from the app.
+    2. A node in pre-genesis mode can only gossip with other peers in pre-genesis mode.
+    3. If a pre-genesis node encounters a peer that is post-genesis, the pre-genesis node requests the address book and key material from the post-genesis node and restarts itself after successfully validating the key material.
+    4. If the key material cannot be validated, the error is logged and the node remains in pre-genesis mode connecting to other peers.
+    5. If all peers are in post-genesis and no peer can provide validatable key material, the node logs a critical error and shuts itself down.
+    6. Active nodes in pre-genesis mode will initiate the tss-bootstrap process by generating a random share for themselves and creating a TssMessage with shares of shares for the total number of shares needed in the genesis roster.
+    7. When a pre-genesis node has enough key-material to generate the ledger id, the node votes yes that it is ready to adopt the key material.
-4. Once the ledger id is created and a threshold number of nodes have voted to being ready to restart, the platform updates the state with the key material and ledger id and restarts from round 0.
+    8. When a node detects that a threshold number of pre-genesis nodes on the network are ready to adopt the key material, the node adds the key material and ledger id to a copy of the genesis state and restarts the platform.
-5. Any nodes which failed to produce the key material for themselves will need to receive the key material through a reconnect.
+5. Once a node has restarted with the key material and ledger id, the node will start accepting user transactions and building a new hashgraph from round 0.
+It is now in post-genesis mode.
+6. If any pre-genesis nodes connect to the post-genesis node, it provides the pre-genesis node a copy of the tss key-material and ledger id.
+This is the only communication supported with pre-genesis nodes.

-#### TSS Bootstrap for Existing Networks
+#### Startup for Existing Networks

-Prior to the release that enables the TSS bootstrap process for existing networks the following must have been
-delivered in a prior releases:

-1. Each node must have their long term EC keys.
-2. The TSS-Roster proposal must have been delivered to introduce the new candidate roster lifecycle.

-On software upgrade with the first release that contains the code to perform the TSS bootstrap process:

-1. Business as usual until the candidate roster is set.
-2. Once set, the candidate roster has TSS key material generated for it from random shares that are generated for the existing roster, 1 share per node.
-This creates a random ledger id.
+##### The Release Containing the `tssEncryptionKey` set in the Roster

+This release must occur with or after the complete deployment of the TSS-Roster proposal.

+The release supporting the addition of the `tssEncryptionKey` to the roster also provides modified HAPI transactions for updating the address book with a node's `tssEncryptionKey`.
+Until the next software upgrade, only the candidate roster will have the `tssEncryptionKey` possibly set in roster entries.

+While the candidate roster is not adopted until a software upgrade occurs.
+The following startup sequence change is included in this software release:

+1. The app reads the state and cryptography from disk (including support for reading the private `tssEncryptionKey`)
+2. The app hands the state and private keys to the platform.
-3. On the next software upgrade the candidate roster will be adopted and the ability to sign messages with the ledger private key will become active.
+3. If a software upgrade is detected, if the candidate roster is set, it is adopted immediately.
+If there is no candidate roster, the existing active roster in the state remains the active roster.

-If the TSS-Ledger-ID is delivered in release N, then the TSS-Roster proposal and long term EC keys should be delivered in release N-1.
-The ability to sign messages with the ledger private key will be active in release N+1.

-#### Keying The Next Roster
+4. If a new active roster is set and the node's entry in the new active roster contains a public `tssEncryptionKey`, it is validated against the loaded private `tssEncryptionKey`.
+If there is a mismatch, or the private key was not loaded, a critical error is logged and the node shuts down.
+5. The rest of the startup sequence is consistent with the TSS-Roster proposal.

+##### The Release Containing the TSS Bootstrap Process

+This release must be at least 1 release after the candidate roster is updated to support entries with a `tssEncryptionKey`.

+The following startup sequence occurs: (This sequence should work for this release and all subsequent releases unless the startup sequence is modified by subsequent releases.)

+1. The app reads the state and cryptography from disk (including support for reading the private `tssEncryptionKey`)
+2. The app hands the state and private keys to the platform.
+3. The platform validates that its private `tssEncryptionKey`  matches its public `tssEncryptionKey` in the active roster.
+If there is a mismatch, a critical error is logged and the node shuts down.
+4. If a software upgrade is detected,
+    1. If the existing active roster and candidate roster do not have key material.
+Adopt the candidate roster immediately.
+    2. If the candidate roster exists, has key material, the number of yes votes passes the threshold for adoption, and the key material passes validation, then the candidate roster is adopted.
+        1. Part of passing validation is that if the state already has a ledger id set, the ledger id recovered from the key material must match the ledger id in the state.
+If there is no ledger id in the state, the ledger id recovered from the key material is set in the state as the new ledger id.
+    3. In all other cases the existing active roster remains the active roster.
+5. The platform goes through its normal startup sequence.
-Once a candidate roster is set, the platform goes through a process of keying the next roster and votes when it is ready to restart and adopt the new roster.
+6. When the platform is (`ACTIVE`) and a candidate roster is set, the platform will start or continue the TSS bootstrap process to key the candidate roster.

-#### Ledger Signing API

-After the network has been upgraded with the TSS-Ledger-ID proposal, on the next software upgrade the platform will be able to sign messages with the ledger private key.
-Ledger signatures take multiple rounds of consensus to produce and are generated asynchronously through the `PlatformPublisher`.
-The App must register a consumer with the platform to receive the ledger signatures when they are produced.
+Note: If this is release N, then if all goes well and the candidate roster is successfully keyed, the next software upgrade (release N+1) is when the network will receive its ledger id.

 ### Component Architecture